-This popcorn recipe takes less than an hour to make from start to finish, but it's a recipe you can drop in the oven and forget about it for 30 minutes or so while you work on something else.
+This popcorn recipe takes a little over an hour to make from start to finish, but it's a recipe you can drop in the oven and forget about for an hour or so while you work on something else.

 You can easily sub out your favorite holiday candy to make this a seasonal favorite!